 To get the exposure and money for this venture, Jones is betting on kickstarter.com to help bring in the needed funds.
 Kickstarter is a company that brings together people needing seed money and people who are eager to help and willing to back small companies and individuals with projects they believe in.

 Looking for ways to use up that great fresh produce?
-Try our Summer Menus!
+Try our Dinner Answers menus!